chrvtran/chrvtran/README.md

-- Hello, I am **Christopher Tran**.
-I am a UX Researcher, UI Designer, and Software Developer.
+- I do product design and dabble in programming